ReDI-School/fullstack_bootcamp/projects/01_ecommerce/02_milestone/lesson.md

    - Ensure the `useEffect` dependency array is configured correctly.

-4. **Optimize Performance**:
-   - Cache data or use libraries like SWR or React Query for advanced scenarios.

 ---

 ### **Key Takeaways**

-1. API fetching enables dynamic data integration into React applications.
+1. API fetching enables data integration into React applications.
 2. Use `useEffect` for fetching data after the component mounts.
 3. Always handle errors and loading states for a better user experience.